 This grilling season, bring out the lobster!
-These incredibly easy Grilled Bourbon Lobster Tails are grilled to perfection and coated with a bourbon butter sauce.
+These incredibly easy Grilled Lobster Tails with Bourbon Sauce are grilled to perfection and coated with a bourbon butter sauce.

 To make your tasty Grilled Lobster Tails, you’ll start by butterflying the shell.
 What does that mean?
 Take kitchen shears, and cut through the curved part of the shell.
 Then, using a knife, slice the meat almost– but not quite– to the other side.
 Next, lay your lobsters open like a book, and brush them with the bourbon and butter mixture.